Walter Connolly

-Walter Connolly (April 8, 1887 - May 28, 1940) was an American character actor who appeared in almost 50 films from 1914 to 1939.
+Walter James Connolly Jr. (April 8, 1887 - May 28, 1940) was an American character actor who appeared in almost 50 films from 1914 to 1939.
 His best known film is It Happened One Night (1934).

 Early years

-Connolly was born on April 8, 1887 in Cincinnati, Ohio.
-His parents were Ella Burke and Walter Joseph Connolly.
-Connolly attended St. Xavier College and the College of Music of Cincinnati and acted locally in amateur theatrical productions.
+Connolly was born on April 8, 1887 in Cincinnati, Ohio, to Ella Burke Connolly and Walter James Connolly.
+He attended St. Xavier College and the College of Music of Cincinnati and acted locally in amateur theatrical productions.

-Several years later, following his service with the U. S. Marines in World War I, rather than return directly to the United States, Connolly went to Ireland, where he enrolled in a number of non-theatre-related courses at the University of Dublin, reportedly with the intention of abandoning the profession altogether.
+Several years later, following his service with the U. S. Marines in World War I, rather than return directly to the United States, Connolly went to Ireland, where he enrolled in a number of non-theatre-related courses at the University of Dublin, reportedly with the intention of abandoning acting altogether.
 However, numerous visits to the Abbey Theater evidently rekindled Connolly's acting bug.
 Within four months of his return to the States, Connolly was being praised for his work alongside Margaret Anglin and others in Paul Kester's adaptation of Henry Kistemaeckers' play, The Woman of Bronze.

 Career

 Between the years of 1916 and 1935, Connolly was a successful stage actor who appeared in twenty-two Broadway productions, notably revivals of Pirandello's Six Characters in Search of an Author and Chekhov's Uncle Vanya.
-His first film appearances came in two silent films, The Marked Woman (1914) and A Soldier's Oath (1915), and his first talkie film came in 1930, Many Happy Returns, but his Hollywood film career really began in 1932, when he appeared in four films.
-His trademark role was that of the exasperated business tycoon or newspaperman, often as the father of the female lead character, as in It Happened One Night (1934) with Clark Gable and Claudette Colbert; Broadway Bill (1934), supporting Warner Baxter and Myrna Loy; and Libeled Lady (1936) with William Powell and Loy again.
+His first film appearances came in two silent films, The Marked Woman (1914) and A Soldier's Oath (1915), and his first talkie film came in 1930, Many Happy Returns, but his Hollywood film career really began the Talkie era, when he appeared in four films in 1932.
+His trademark role was that of the exasperated business tycoon or newspaperman in screwball comedies, often as the father of the female lead character, as in It Happened One Night (1934) with Clark Gable and Claudette Colbert; Broadway Bill (1934), supporting Warner Baxter and Myrna Loy; and Libeled Lady (1936) with William Powell and Loy again.
 Other notable roles included the worthless uncle of Paul Muni's character in The Good Earth (1937) and one of the two con men encountered by Mickey Rooney's Huckleberry Finn in The Adventures of Huckleberry Finn (1939).
 Connolly played General Yen's American advisor in The Bitter Tea of General Yen (1933).

 Connolly mostly played supporting roles, but starred occasionally, as Nero Wolfe in The League of Frightened Men (1937), in RKO's 5th Ave Girl (1939), opposite Ginger Rogers, and as the title character in The Great Victor Herbert (1939), his last film.

 On radio, Connolly starred as the title character in The Adventures of Charlie Chan on NBC Radio from 1932 to 1938.